 3.4.1.
-Computer engineering
+Computer Engineering

-The change from the "pre-1990s view" of computing to the "post-1990s view" typically includes a more complete emergence of computer engineering from within electrical engineering.
+The change from the pre-1990s view of computing to the post-1990s view typically includes a more complete emergence of computer engineering from within the electrical engineering discipline.
 Most often, both kinds of programs exist in the same academic department, although many computer engineering programs reside in joint departments of computer science and engineering.
-Thus, the change we described earlier is an evolutionary change in program stature and emphasis, not the creation of a new computing discipline.
-Although not true on the international stage, in the U.S. there has always been a single home for those who study computer hardware.
+Though not true on the international stage, in the U.S., there has always been a single home for those who study computer hardware.
 It used to be electrical engineering.
 It has become computer engineering.
-At most universities, the change from the "pre-1990s" to "post-1990s" view has already taken place.
-However, even some of the very best schools do not offer a separate computer engineering program.
-At some schools, electrical engineering and computer science reside in the same school, and computer engineering is seen as a natural merging of interests among faculty in those two disciplines.
-The fact that a given institution's departmental structure does not feature an explicit recognition of computer engineering does not necessarily imply any shortcoming.
+At most universities, the change from the pre-1990s to post-1990s view has already taken place.
+However, even some of the very best universities do not offer a separate computer engineering program.
+At some universities, electrical engineering and computer science reside in the same school, and computer engineering is seen as a natural merging of interests among faculty in these two disciplines.
+If a given institution's departmental structure does not feature an explicit recognition of computer engineering, it does not necessarily imply any shortcoming.

 There are notably fewer programs in computer engineering than in computer science or information systems.
-In the U.S., this is because most American colleges do not offer engineering programs of any kind.
-American engineering programs reside disproportionately in relatively large universities which can meet the special requirements of the professional engineering community.
+In the U.S., this is because most American colleges and universities do not offer engineering programs of any kind.
+American engineering programs reside disproportionately in relatively large universities or specialized institutes that can meet the requirements for offering accredited engineering degrees.
 We do not expect this to change significantly in the future.

 3.4.2.
-Computer science
+Computer Science

-There are far more degree programs in computer science than in any other computing discipline.
-Almost all colleges and universities offer a CS degree.
-To some extent, this is an historical artifact: computer science was the only substantive computing discipline that focused explicitly on software development when academic computing degree programs emerged in the 1970s.
+In the U.S., there are far more degree programs in computer science than in any other computing discipline.
+The great majority of colleges and universities offer a CS degree.
+To some extent, this is a historical artifact: computer science was the only substantive computing discipline that focused explicitly on software development when academic computing degree programs emerged in the 1970s.
 When most colleges created their computing degree programs, computer science was the only choice that had strong ties to mathematics, science, and/or engineering.
-(IS programs developed around the same time, but their primary ties were to business schools.)
+(IS programs developed around the same time but their primary ties were to business schools.)
+At smaller colleges, the CS degree program may be housed in a mathematics and CS department but almost all of these departments offer two distinct degree programs.